Celebrity Number Six: Legacy

 Several lost media mysteries were resolved in 2024 by internet users, including the origins of the song "Ulterior Motives" and the original Backrooms image.
 After Celebrity Number Six was identified, people from similar communities began posting to the subreddit, looking for help with their own investigations.
 Kurt Luther, director of the Crowd Intelligence Lab at Virginia Tech, expressed optimism that those investigations would be resolved, crediting the diverse set of skills that amateur sleuths bring to their communities.
 Solving "esoteric, low-stakes myster[ies]" like Celebrity Number Six has become, according to journalist Caitlin Dewey, "something of a participant sport" on social media, like "catnip for a certain type of Reddit user".
-Lim theorized that this mystery in particular was attractive to Redditors because if Celebrity Number Six really was famous, identifying them would have restored the memory of that person the public consciousness, and Redditors could empathize with not wanting to be forgotten or lost.
+Lim theorized that this mystery in particular was attractive to Redditors because if Celebrity Number Six really was famous, identifying them would have restored the memory of that person to the public consciousness, and Redditors could empathize with not wanting to be forgotten or lost.

 Solving lost media mysteries has increasingly involved the use of facial recognition and other artificial intelligence.
 Luther said that solutions to mysteries like Celebrity Number Six are "being done in a way that wouldn't have been possible even a few years ago".
 Angela Watercutter looked at the role of AI from a different perspective, characterizing the authenticity dispute, and similar speculation that "Ulterior Motives" had been AI-generated, as showing that "the internet is now even more untrustworthy than it used to be".
 Jason Koebler of 404 Media called the identification of Sardá "a frivolous answer to a frivolous mystery" but similarly found it significant due to the role of AI.
 He reasoned that as generative AI becomes increasingly able to create images that look like real photographs, the proliferation of such deepfake will "dilute the conversation" in future searches.

 Koebler also remarked on the use of traditional journalistic methods, with Celebrity Number Six ultimately being found "with a combination of AI facial recognition software and one photographer's long memory".
 Emma Keates of The A.V.
 Club called mysteries like Celebrity Number Six "one of the last great bastions of the early days of the internet", but speculated that they would become less common in time "as the world moves further away from not just physical media but reality itself", citing the use of AI-generated images in ads for the film Civil War and in the documentary What Jennifer Did.